udit-rawat/ContextLab/README.md

 I picked this over a quiz app or a game for a few reasons.
 It engages with the actual technical claim rather than the marketing page.
 It runs on retrieval, evals and token economics rather than making me compete on generic full-stack polish.
 And it is adjacent rather than competitive — I am not rebuilding anyone's moat in a day, I am building the instrument that measures it.

+**What this is not.** I did not test Superbrain's context engine as a black box, and nothing here is a measurement of their product.
+I built my own four strategies and measured those.
+Where I do talk about Superbrain below, it is from reading the artifact it wrote into my repo, which I say explicitly.

 The short version of what I found: **the achievable token reduction on my corpus is 97.9%, which is well above the claim.
 But none of the four strategies differ from each other on answer quality by more than noise.** The interesting result is not which strategy wins.
 It is that question difficulty varies about four times more than strategy choice does, so the honest answer is "tie", and the real decision is cost.

 ---